Wasiu Alabi Pasuma: Career

-Networth
+Net worth

-As of September 2025, Pasuma's net worth is estimated to be between $500,000 and $1,000,000,000, according to Talk49ja.
+As of September 2025, Pasuma's net worth is estimated to be between $500,000 and $1,000,000 according to Talk49ja.
 This substantial wealth has earned him a spot among the top four richest Fuji musicians in Nigeria.
 His financial success is reflected in his numerous properties and investments, not just in Nigeria, but across various countries as well.